 The positive correlations between zone irregularity and racial clustering—as shown in the Table 3—are consistent with this argument.
 If we examine all zones, the correlation between attendance zone irregularity and internal racial clustering is .27.
 This correlation is .35 in racially diverse districts and .13 in districts with an integration plan.
 As attendance zones become more irregular, it is more likely that children from different racial groups within them live in more spatially and racially distinct clumps.
 By contrast, compact zones are more likely to contain students of different racial groups who are interspersed in somewhat of a checkboard fashion.

 Although these correlations are not powerful, they clearly run in the opposite direction of those who argue that irregularly shaped attendance zones contribute to racial segregation.
-Our evidence shows that the more irregularly shaped a zone is, the more likely it is to have a racially diverse population—and that irregular zones often achieve this segregation by drawing children from distinct racial enclaves.
+Our evidence shows that the more irregular in shape a zone is, the more likely it is to contain a racially diverse population—and that irregular zones often achieve this segregation by drawing children from distinct racial enclaves.
 Moreover, the most egregious examples of zone irregularity contain racially diverse populations.
 These facts are important for two reasons: First, zones that have irregularity scores 1.5 standard deviations above the mean are so peculiar that they were almost certainly drawn that way intentionally.
 It is highly possible that someone drew them that way to integrate children by race (or perhaps by social class).
 Second, if someone had the intent to integrate children, it may have been necessary to create a highly irregular zone to obtain that result.

 Limitations and Future Research